History of Our Church - Church of Saint Louis

 Pope Leo XIII grants Archbishop Ireland’s request regarding the Marists and Saint Louis

 Solemn Triduum to honor Fr.
-Peter Chanel.
+Peter Chanel, S.M.
 His relic is placed in the church

 Sale of the church located at the corner of Wabasha and Exchange announced